CHA0173/hkGymFinder/readme.md

 Hong Kong gym finder app built using Node.js

+To start app in dev: `npm run dev`

 ## Sample Data

 To load sample data, run the following command in your terminal: `npm run sample`